A Geometry-Based View of Mahalanobis OOD Detection: Geometry of Representations

 \section{Geometry of Representations}

-In the previous section we showed that no single OOD method yield consistent performance and behavior across multiple models.
+In the previous section, we showed that no single OOD method yields consistent performance and behavior across multiple models.
 In fact, different SSL models and pretraining regimes produce representations with distinct geometric properties, indicating that OOD performance depends on the intrinsic structure of the representation space.
-To understand these effects, we analyze the \textbf{internal geometry of model representations}, seeking to answer: \emph{What internal characteristics of a model’s feature space predict strong OOD detection, and how do pretraining and fine-tuning shape these characteristics?}
+To understand these effects, we analyze the internal geometry of model representations, seeking to answer: \emph{What internal characteristics of a model’s feature space predict strong OOD detection?}